Philokane/firstappnex1/app/takehome/responses.md

 I will be escalating your ticket to our more senior team, where a senior engineer with experience in this technology will provide you with further guidance.

-### A customer writes in to the Helpdesk asking "How do I do a redirect from the /blog path to [https://example.com](https://example.com/)?"
+### 7. A customer writes in to the Helpdesk asking "How do I do a redirect from the /blog path to [https://example.com](https://example.com/)?"
 Please write a reply to the customer.
-Feel free to add any information about your decision making process after the reply.
+Feel free to add any information about your decision making process after the reply

 There are a number of ways to implement a redirect within Vercel.